digitil/sisdi/README.md

     #!/bin/sh

-    # sisdi provides the *import* function
+    # sisdi provides the `requires` function
-    # use import to require other shell functions in your script
+    # use `requires` to require other shell functions in your script
-    # the extension need not be specified
+    # note: the extension (e.g. sh, bash, etc.) need not be specified
-    import digitil/argparse
+    requires digitil/argparse

     # use newly imported function as a part of your script
     argparse count=[7] dry-run=[true]